learngermanghana/buysedifex/README.md

 # Buy Sedifex Monorepo

-Buy Sedifex contains a Firebase-backed marketplace with:
+Buy Sedifex contains a Firebase-backed marketplace with

 - **Cloud Functions** to denormalize canonical store/product records into a public read model.
 - **Next.js frontend** to render product, category, and store pages from `publicProducts`.